WebOrigami/docs/src/content/concepts/tutorial.md

 You're almost ready to create the site — just one more fundamental concept to cover.

-There are several places in this web site where you want to take one set of things and transform it to create a new set of things:
+There are several places in this web site where you want to transform one set of things and into a new set of things:

 - For each team member in teamData.yaml, you want to create a tile on the index page.
 - For each team member in teamData.yaml, you also want to create a page in a `team` area.
 For example, Alice should have a page at `team/Alice.html`.
 - For each image in the `images` folder like `van.jpg`, you want to create a corresponding thumbnail image like `thumbnails/van.jpg`.

-Such situations are very common in websites and other development tasks, where you say: "For each [thing] that exists, we'll need to create a [different thing]."
+Such situations are very common in websites and other development tasks: "For each [thing] that exists, we'll need to create a [different thing]."

-Whenever you have such a situation in Web Origami, you can efficiently address it with a _map_.
+You can address such a situation in Web Origami with a _map_.

 A map is a many-to-many transformation: you give it a set of things (like a real folder, a virtual folder, the hierarchical tree of data in teamData.yaml, etc.) and a function.
 The function is a one-to-one transformation: it transforms a single existing thing into a single new thing.
-A map scales up a one-to-one transformation to produce a many-to-many transformation.
+A map scales up the one-to-one transformation to produce a many-to-many transformation.

 Earlier, you invoked the `greet` function to create a single file.
-That function performs a trivial one-to-one transformation of a text string (like "Our Amazing Team") to produce a new text string ("Hello, Our Amazing Team!").
+That function performs a trivial one-to-one transformation of a text string (like "Alice") to produce a new text string ("Hello, Alice!").

-But let's say you want to greet a bunch of people by name.
-You could create individual files for each of them, but that would be repetitive and error-prone.
+If you want to greet a bunch of people by name, you could create individual files for each of them — but that would be repetitive and error-prone.

 Instead, you can use a built-in function called [@tree/map](/language/@tree.html#map).
 All built-in functions start with an `@` sign.
 The built-in `@tree/map` function can apply the `greet` function to all of the people at once.

-<span class="tutorialStep"></span> First, add the following formula for `team` to `site.ori`:
+<span class="tutorialStep"></span> Add the following formula for `team` to `site.ori`:

 ```
 {